TeerapatAs/C-language_practices/README.md

 1. **C practice** This folder has basic C language coding that I've written during my free time.
 Exercises I've done are from GeeksforGeeks.
 2. **Embedded and firmware practice** Bit manipulation, Bitmask, Pointer as a function, etc.
+3. **Ping in C** Create a Raw socket for networking, send and receive packets.